Matrix Points on Varieties: A Hermitian variant over

 \begin{theorem}[\Cref{thm: hermitian version}] Let $p_1 \colon HS_n(X) \to \Sym^n X(\R)$ and $p_2 \colon HC_n(X) \to \Sym^n X(\R)$ denote the canonical projections, we have a sheaf theoretic isomorphism $\sigma_H^* \colon Rp_{2*}\uQ \iso Rp_{1*}\uQ$.
 In particular, $\sigma_H$ induces isomorphism between the rational cohomology of $HC_n(X)$ and $HS_n(X)$. \end{theorem}

 \begin{proof} We analyze the map $\sigma_H$ fiberwise over $\Sym^n (X(\R))$.
-A well-known result in linear algebra states that commuting Hermitian matrices are simultaneously diagonalizable by a unitary transformation.
-This implies: \begin{enumerate} \item The map $\sigma_H$ is surjective. \item All finite sheaves appearing in $HC_n(X)$ are semisimple (they have no nilpotent parts). \item The following maps in the diagram are all proper maps
+Since commuting Hermitian matrices are simultaneously diagonalizable by a unitary transformation, we have: \begin{enumerate} \item The map $\sigma_H$ is surjective. \item All finite sheaves appearing in $HC_n(X)$ are semisimple (they have no nilpotent parts). \item The following maps in the diagram are all proper maps

 \end{enumerate}